 - Deployments using connectors or crawler must include the Enterprise Search service, and the service must have at least 4 GB RAM per zone.
 To verify or change the RAM available to the Enterprise Search service on an Elastic Cloud deployment, see Infrastructure requirements.

-The new Enterprise Search connector framework in Python (Tech preview) enables users to:
+The new Elastic connector framework (Tech preview) enables users to: